The best Memorial day sales to shop right now

 Lowest price ever

-Earlier this month, Apple released new iPads, which might be why 2022’s 5th Gen. model is at its lowest price ever right now.
-While it isn’t the newest model, it is still an excellent tablet, with fast performance, a bright screen, 10 hours of battery life, and stereo speakers on each side.
-It is also one of the easiest gadgets to travel with — it only weighs about a pound.
+Apple released new iPads earlier this month, which might be why this 5th Generation model is at its lowest price ever.
+It originally launched in 2022, and still remains an excellent tablet with a bright screen, zippy performance and great stereo speakers on each side.
+I love traveling with it — it is thin and light, and barely adds weight to my travel backpack.

 Roku Streaming Stick 4K